thanpolas/ready.js/README.md

 # ready.js

+> **WARNING** This is a really old piece of code, exist as memorabilia and an ode to what we did before promises.

 Watches over multiple async operations and triggers listeners when all or some are complete.

 At only 854 bytes (gzip) ready.js is a powerful and tiny library that alllows you to manage and monitor multiple asynchronous operations, giving you total control of your application's execution flow.